Parternship was first formed in 2009

-A proven administrator with 16 years of experience in external relations, revenue generation, sport administration, finance, staff management and leadership, Mike Broeker is in his fifth year as Deputy Director of Athletics, and ninth overall, at Marquette University.
-In addition, Broeker served as the university's acting director of athletics for six months during the summer and fall of 2011.
+A proven administrator with 19 years of experience, Mike Broeker is in his eighth year as Deputy Director of Athletics, and 11th overall, at Marquette University.
+In addition, he served as the department's acting director of athletics from July through December 2011.

 Broeker joined the Marquette Athletics staff in November 2003 as Assistant Athletic Director for Media Relations, after nearly four years as a member of the basketball communications group at the National Basketball Association (NBA).
-While at the NBA, he worked to generate awareness and publicity for the league, its executive staff, events and initiatives and served as the primary contact for local and national electronic media outlets.
+While at the NBA, he worked to generate awareness for the league, its executive staff, events and initiatives and served as the primary contact for local and national electronic media outlets.

 Prior to working with the NBA, Broeker spent two years working in the communications group for the Women's Tennis Association (WTA).
 He served as a primary on-site media contact for events including Wimbledon, the Australian Open, the U.S. Open, and the French Open.

 A former student-athlete at Siena College, Broeker was a two-year letterman as a pitcher for the baseball program.
 He got his start in college athletics as a Marketing/Sports Information Assistant at his alma mater.

-Broeker earned his bachelor's degree from Siena College in 1997, and will earn a master's degree in leadership studies from Marquette in 2012.
+Broeker earned a bachelor's degree in English from Siena in 1997, and master's degree in leadership studies from Marquette in 2012.

 He and his wife, Anne, an alumna of Marquette, have three sons, Michael, Danny and Charlie.